ijemmao/workshop-ws-4-10-css-bootstrap-4-bulma/README.md

 To begin, we'll start by adding a navbar to your page.
 Our website utilizes the **first option**, so copy and paste the associated code and place it directly under the opening `<body>` tag.

+If you want, you can make the navbar stick to the top of the screen.
+Just add the class `sticky-top` to the `nav` element and voilá!
+Remember, if there is a functionality you want, there's probably a class for it.

 Reload your page and it should look like this.

 ![image...](img/nav.png)